 Did you know?
 Vitamin C is one of the most beneficial active ingredients in skincare.
 It's also most likely synthetic.
 While chopping up vitamin C-rich fruit and vegetables may be possible for DIY recipes, vitamin C is highly unstable.
 For this reason, vitamin C is usually synthetic — even in natural skincare products.

 Mica is a mineral widely used in makeup to give products a beautiful sheen.
 While it is a naturally occurring mineral – human rights issues involving child labor can make it difficult to source ethically.
 Obviously, using child labor for ingredients in our makeup is not something we support – and we accept brands substituting synthetic mica when necessary.
 Synthetic mica is believed safe and biodegradable.

 Clean beauty brands embrace both natural and man-made ingredients.
 The focus is on safety over source.
 Not all “natural” ingredients are safe and not all synthetic ingredients are bad.

-In clean beauty each ingredient is carefully evaluated for safety, efficacy and its broader impact.
+In clean beauty each ingredient is carefully evaluated for safety, efficacy and its broader impact (e.g fair trade, sustainability).
 No ingredients linked to harmful health effects (e.g. hormone disruption, cancer or skin irritation) are permitted.

-In truth, all ingredients, even natural ones, require some degree of processing.
+All ingredients, even natural ones, require some degree of processing.
 This is what makes them usable, more effective and removes harmful contaminants.
-For this reason, we believe Clean Beauty is the most accurate description of most natural beauty products.

-Ultimately, it is up to you to decide how natural you want your products.
+Ultimately, it's up to you to decide how natural you want your products.

-All Natural Collection curates gorgeously clean and natural brands.
+At All Natural Collection we curate gorgeously clean, all natural and organic brands.